 The free arm seam guides etched onto the needle plate, clear cover on the drop in bobbin and knee lift along with the box bed and other features normally available only on industrial sewing machines and with the affordable MSRP place the machines in the Juki Exceed series among the most desirable home sewing and quilting machines on the market.

-If this machine were purchased for use by someone with limited sewing experience, we encourage them to take lessons from their dealer before trying to work on it on their own.
+If this machine were purchased for use by someone with limited sewing experience, I encourage them to take lessons from their dealer before trying to work on it on their own.

 Without a bit of hands on training, they will not be able to benefit from the advantages of having a machine as sophisticated as these.